On Pl\"ucker Equations Characterizing Grassmann Cones: Introduction

-Following~\cite{G1}, we have called {\em Schubert derivations} the maps $\sigm_{\pm }(z)$ as well as their formal inverses.
-The reasons are that i) they are derivations of $\wM_0$ in the sense of Hasse and Schmidt (see~\cite{G1,GatSal2}) and ii) they satisfy some Pieri and Giambelli formulas (Section~\ref{secshur1}).
-Therefore the exterior power $\bw^r\CC^n$ can be regarded as an irreducible module over the cohomology ring $H^*(G(r,n),\ZZ)$ of the Grassmannian of $r$-planes in $\CC^n$ (\cite{G1,G2}), which in turn implies the identification $H^*(G(r,n),\ZZ)\cong \bw^rH^*(\PP^{n-1})$.
-The latter is also known in the literature as {\em Satake isomorphism} \cite{GALGOLHI,GOLMA}.
-The reason why Theorem~\ref{thm01} is interesting is that its proof is cheap and easily returns the equation of the KP hierarchy by letting $r$ tending to $\infty$.
+{Following~\cite{G1}, we have called {\em Schubert derivations} the maps $\sigm_{\pm }(z)$ as well as their formal multiplicative inverses in $\End_\ZZ(\bw M_0)$.
+The reasons for such terminology are that i) they are derivations of $\wM_0$ in the sense of Hasse and Schmidt (see~\cite{G1,GatSal2}) and ii) they satisfy suitable Pieri and Giambelli formulas (Section~\ref{secshur1}).
+It follows, in particular, that the exterior power $\bw^r\CC^n$ can be regarded as an irreducible module over the cohomology ring $H^*(G(r,n),\ZZ)$ of the Grassmannian of $r$-planes in $\CC^n$ (\cite{G1,G2}), whence the identification $H^*(G(r,n),\ZZ)\cong \bw^rH^*(\PP^{n-1})$, also known in the literature as {\em Satake isomorphism} \cite{GALGOLHI,GOLMA}.
+The reason why Theorem~\ref{thm01} is interesting is that its proof is cheap and easily returns the equation of the KP hierarchy by letting $r$ tending to $\infty$. }